synytsim/AudioLab/README.md

 # AudioLab
-An Arduino library for audio sampling and synthesis
+An Arduino library for sampling and synthesizing signals